 The “screening call”.
 Quite often the HR department needs to learn additional information about candidates before forwarding their application to the Hiring Authority.
 Although the initial contact can be quite unassuming, HR is most likely trying to “short-list” a stack of potentials for the position.

 The “committee” telephone interview.
-Sometimes several hiring authorities or department staff will get together on the interviewing process, so that they can share their conclusions afterwards.
+Sometimes several hiring authorities or department staff will get together on the interviewing process so that they can share their conclusions afterward.
 This rarely happens when the company is still early in the process.
-Rather, it usually occurs when there are too many qualified candidates for the face-to-face interview.
+Rather, it usually occurs when there are too many qualified candidates for face-to-face interviews.

 - The person on the other end of the phone may be just as uncomfortable as you.
 Concentrate less on your feelings and more on how to make the other person feel at ease.